Quintic algebras over Dedekind domains and their sextic resolvents: Resolvent to ring

-\begin{rem} Over $\ZZ$, assuming that $\theta$ is an isomorphism, the resolvent devolves into the basis representation of $\phi$.
-This has $40$ independent entries which can be arranged into a quadruple of $5\times 5$ skew-symmetric matrices, representing the values $\phi(x)$ (as $x$ runs through a basis) as skew bilinear forms on $M^*$.
+If $\aa = (1)$, that is, $L$ and $M$ are free over $R$, the resolvent devolves into the basis representation of $\phi$.
+This has $40$ independent entries which can be arranged into a quadruple of $5\times 5$ alternating matrices, representing the values $\phi(x)$ (as $x$ runs through a basis of $L$) as alternating bilinear forms on $M^*$.
 The coefficients $c_{ij}^k$ of the ring we have constructed are certain degree-$5$ polynomials in these $40$ entries which are easily identified with the formulas given in (21) of \cite{B4}.
-Thus our definition of resolvent is compatible with Bhargava's (Definition 10), which justifies our invocation of his computations in our situation, despite the dissimilarities of the definitions. \end{rem}
+Thus our definition of resolvent is compatible with Bhargava's (Definition 10), which justifies our invocation of his computations in our situation, despite the dissimilarities of the definitions.